The Minister of Chance: Cast

+Reception

+In Dylan Rees' reference book Downtime - The Lost Years of Doctor Who, Rees praised the film for the locations and effects, as well as McInnery's performance as the Minister.
+He did, however, criticize the use of DSLR cameras, stating that it, "leaves the film looking cheap and amateur".

 Novel (2022)

 Synopsis

 “I know the formula for doors,” says the Minister, vanishing through the one he has just created in mid air.
 Teenage barmaid Kitty isn’t the sort to be dismissed easily, though.
 Armed only with her bad attitude, foul mouth and mysterious strength, she follows him through the glowing doorway, onto the frost bridge between worlds, and into adventure.